DEtI-anonymous-git/dont-eject-the-imposter/README.md

 This code is provided as an experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.

-Supplementary material that for completeness contains all additionally required gates like truncation and ReLU for machine learning operations is provided in [this file](supplementary_material.pdf).
+We provide supplementary material in [this file](supplementary_material.pdf), which includes all additionally required gates, such as truncation and ReLU, for machine learning operations, ensuring completeness.

 ## Requirements